icsnju/apt-mesos/README.md

 Apt-Mesos is a Mesos Framework for Testing which provides an easy way to build testing environment and schedule testing tasks in a multi-node cluster.

-The latest version is 0.1.0 alpha(a prototype version), which support:
+The latest version is 0.2.0, which support:
 * Use RESTful API to submit, list, delete, kill tasks
-* Run tasks with `docker container` wrapped
 * Measure cluster's metrics(`cpus`, `mem`, `disk`)
 Other features will be added in later versions.
+* WEBUI (updated on version 0.2.0)

 ## Prerequisites
 * golang (nessesary)